-The river’s water comes from the Orcia River and its tributaries, but it also receives currents from Bagno Vignoni and Bagni San Filippo.
-These thermal waters, which rise from the heart of the volcano, have offered well-being and health remedies for thousands of years.
-Castiglione d’Orcia marks the boundary between the Val d’Orcia and the forests of Monte Amiata.
-The City of Siena and the Salimbeni fought bitterly for control of the ancient settlement of the Aldobrandeschi in the 1300s.
-The hamlet’s center is dedicated to painter and sculpture Lorenzo di Pietro called ‘Il Vecchietto’.
-In its central square, visitors will find a travertine well built in 1618 which faces the Palazzo Comunale.
-Visitors won’t want to miss a tour of the town’s lovely churches including Santa Maria Maddalena and Santi Stefano and Degna.
-The remains of two noteworthy fortresses, Rocca Aldobrandesca and Rocca a Tentennano grace the hamlet’s central area.
+The Val d’Orcia is also home to Bagno Vignoni and Bagni San Filippo, two wonderful thermal towns whose waters, rising from the heart of the volcano, have offered well-being and health remedies for thousands of years, while Castiglione d’Orcia marks the border between the Val d’Orcia and the forests on Monte Amiata.
+Siena and the Salimbeni family bitterly fought for control of this ancient settlement, formally ruled by the Aldobrandeschi in the 1300s.
+The village is dedicated to the painter and sculptor Lorenzo di Pietro, known as “Il Vecchietto,” and the centre’s main piazza is home to travertine well built in 1618.
+Visitors won’t want to miss a tour of the town’s lovely churches, including the Church of Santa Maria Maddalena and the Church of Santi Stefano e Degna.
+The ruins of two impressive fortresses, Rocca Aldobrandesca and the Tentennano Fortress, are located here as well.

-In the district of Rocca d’Orcia, one will find the churches of Pieve di San Simeone (XIII century), Compagnia di San Sebastiano and Madonna del Palazzo; the later has been desecrated and recently transformed into a residential building.
-Visitors won’t be able to resist a stop at Vivo d’Orcia, a tourist hot-spot at the foot of the Amiata.
-Not far from the center, you’ll find the ‘Eremo del Vivo’, a late Renaissance structure designed by Antonio da San Gallo, ‘Il giovane.’
-A short walk from Vivo’s aqueduct will take you to the little church of ‘Ermicciolo’ and the famous ‘Seccatoi’ area, which many expects consider the town’s first ancient settlement.
+In the hamlet of Rocca d’Orcia, visitors will find the Parish Church of San Simeone (13th century), the Church of San Sebastiano and the Church of Madonna del Palazzo.
+A stop in Vivo d’Orcia is sure to be a hit, a tourist hotspot at the foot of Monte Amiata.
+Not far from the town is the Eremo del Vivo, or Vivo Hermitage, a late-Renaissance building designed by Antonio da San Gallo the Younger.
+A short walk from Vivo’s acqueduct will take visitors to the Ermicciolo, a small oratory, and the famous “Seccatoi” area, which many experts say is the town’s first ancient settlement.

-Make sure to visit the historical center of Campiglia d’Orcia—a charming town which has maintained its Medieval characteristics.
-Near the hamlet, one can find the remains of the Campigliola tower.
-Montalcino is know for its Brunello, one of the most famous red wines in the world.
-Montalcino is also a magnificent city of the arts and it dominates a hillside overlooking more than 3,000 hectares of vineyards.
-Between the Ombrone and dell’Orcia basins, you’ll find the Rocca fortress.
-Constructed in 1361, this structure was built to guard the entrance of Montalcino from Siena.
-Another worthy stop on your itinerary includes the Palazzo Comunale’s tower, built in the eleventh and twelfth centuries.
-At the foot of the tower, you’ll find Piazza del Popolo and the town’s Gothic Lodge.
-Don’t miss the churches of Sant’Agostino and Sant’Egidio (XIV century).
-Visitors will also enjoy the Museo Civico e Diocesano which hosts paintings and sculpture from the thirteenth to the nineteenth centuries and several della Robbia terracottas.
+A visit to Campiglia d’Orcia is highly recommended, a charming town that still retains its original medieval appearance.
+Near the hamlet, visitors will be the ruins of the Campigliola tower.
+Next is Montalcino, known for its production of Brunello, one of the most famous red wines in the world.
+Montalcino is also a magnificent city for art and dominates a hillside overlooking more than 3,000 hectares of vineyards.
+Between the Ombrone and Orcia basins sits the Rocca fortress.
+Built in 1361, the building was constructed to guard the entrance of Montalcino in the direction of Siena.
+Another worthy stop in the itinerary includes the town hall’s tower, built in the 11th and 12th centuries.
+Be sure not to miss the Churches of Sant’Agostino and Sant’Egidio (14th century).
+Visitors will also enjoy the Civic and Diocesan Museum, home to paintings and sculptures from the 13th-19th centuries, as well as several della Robbia terracottas.